Tostaky71/MSCV2_RoboticsProject/README.md

 Point cloud registration is the process of aligning two or more 3-D point clouds of the same scene.
 For example, the process can include reconstructing a 3-D scene from a Kinect device, building a map of a roadway for automobiles, and deformable motion tracking.

-One important thing, while navigation is, we should always have a RTAB-map (rtabmap.db) which was built during mapping session in Section 2.1 above and we should avoid deleting that map.
+One important thing while navigation is, we should always have a RTAB-map (rtabmap.db) which was built during mapping session in Section 2.1 above.
 In order to achieve this goal, we have removed the argument which was given in mapping mode i.e. "--delete_db_on_start" in
  [3d-navigation-rtabmap.launch](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/my_package_turtlebot/launch/3d-navigation-rtabmap.launch "3d-navigation-rtabmap.launch Turtlebot laptop") to avoid removal of the map.

  1. On the Turtlebot's laptop :
 ```
 $ roslaunch my_package_turtlebot 3d-navigation-rtabmap.launch
 ```
-This [3d-navigation-rtabmap.launch](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/my_package_turtlebot/launch/3d-navigation-rtabmap.launch "3d-navigation-rtabmap.launch Turtlebot laptop") file brings up the kobuki base, rgbd parameters of the camera (the Kinect) with localization parameters activated and executes a python file my_map_navigation2.py for starting a navigation with pre-defined waypoints (as explained above in this Section 2.2
+This [3d-navigation-rtabmap.launch](https://github.com/Tostaky71/MSCV2_RoboticsProject/blob/master/my_package_turtlebot/launch/3d-navigation-rtabmap.launch "3d-navigation-rtabmap.launch Turtlebot laptop") file brings up the kobuki base, rgbd parameters of the camera (the Kinect) with localization parameters activated and executes a python file my_map_navigation2.py for starting a navigation with pre-defined waypoints (as explained above in this Section 2.2)

 2. On the Workstation :
 ```